LLNL/umap/docs/sphinx/getting_started.rst

 Getting Started
 ===============

-This page provides information on how to quickly get up and running with umap.
+This page provides information on how to quickly get up and running with mp-umap.

 ^^^^^^^^^^^^^
 Dependencies